 The visual data representation and segmentation by custom demographics makes it pretty powerful when it comes to analyzing responses from large, distributed teams.

-Polly, like most other Slack apps, offers a free plan that suits most small teams, as well as premium plans for teams with more complex needs.
+Polly, like many of our other best Slack apps, offers a free plan that suits most small teams, as well as premium plans for teams with more complex needs.